NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/MSU-HPC_user_guide.rst

 .. rubric:: Setting Up DUO on a New Device
 This section assumes:

 - You have already successfully configured DUO on an old device.
 If you do not, please see the link above.
 - You have access to the old device.

-#  Go to TAPS (https://taps.hpc.msstate.edu/) > Manage DUO
-   and Password > Add new Device.
+#  Go to `TAPS <https://taps.hpc.msstate.edu/>`_` and choose Manage DUO and Password > Add new Device.
 #  Select "Send Me a Push".
-#  Open DUO on **OLD DEVICE** # you should be prompted to
-   accept a request for authentication.
+#  Open DUO on **OLD DEVICE** # you should be prompted to accept a request for authentication.
-#  Approve that request and then on your PC, you should be
-   prompted to enter a device type.
+#  Approve that request and then on your PC, you should be prompted to enter a device type.
 Keep following the prompts to add a token to your new device.

 .. rubric:: Login nodes: Available externally via SSH To SSH to Orion, you'll need your MSU username, password and DUO authentication:

 ``ssh <MSU username>@orion#login.hpc.msstate.edu``